 The IBC lists Assembly (A) occupancies in Section 303.
 Group "A" occupancies are divided into five subcategories.
-Group A-1 includes fixed seating occupancies for viewing performing arts and motion pictures.
-Group A-2 includes buildings in which food and drink consumption occurs, for example, restaurants, banquet halls, bars and nightclubs; Group A-3 includes worship, recreation, amusement and other assembly uses not included in the other groups; Group A-4 includes indoor arenas, skating rinks, swimming pools and tennis courts; and Group A-5 includes outdoor grandstands, stadiums and amusement park structures.
+Group A-1 includes fixed seating occupancies for viewing performing arts, television studios with audience seating, and motion pictures.
+Group A-2 includes buildings in which food and drink consumption occurs, for example, restaurants, banquet halls, casinos, bars and nightclubs; Group A-3 includes worship, waiting areas in terminals, recreation, amusement and other assembly uses not included in the other groups; Group A-4 includes indoor arenas, skating rinks, swimming pools and tennis courts; and Group A-5 includes outdoor grandstands, stadiums and amusement park structures.